eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 ### Optional

-- Cli tool to easily print logs of a K8S deployment, such as [`stern`](https://github.com/stern/stern)
+- CLI tool to easily print logs of a K8S deployment, such as [`stern`](https://github.com/stern/stern)
 - Graphical tool to inspect your Kubernetes environment, such as [Lens](https://k8slens.dev/).
 - Graphical tool to inspect Postgres databases, such as [PgAdmin](https://www.pgadmin.org/).
 Screenshots in this guide are created off of PgAdmin.